mikerott/microservice-tls-detector/README.md

 ## Protocol Completion

-It appears the JVM I was using only supports the following [protocols](https://docs.oracle.com/javase/8/docs/technotes/guides/security/StandardNames.html):
+It appears the JVM I was using has a built-in JCE provider that only supports the following [protocols](https://docs.oracle.com/javase/8/docs/technotes/guides/security/StandardNames.html):

 * SSLv3
 * TLSv1